 Many individuals wear mouthguards before they go to sleep because they frequently grind their teeth when they sleep.
 Teeth grinding, or bruxism, as it is sometimes known, is a common ailment in which individuals grind or clench their teeth and in most instances are not conscious they are doing it.

 As per the sleep foundation, bruxism has a predominance of from eight percent to 31.4 percent.
 The symptoms that come from teeth clenching may include migraines, tooth damage, and jaw discomfort.
 Our experts at Cascade Dental can assist you to discover the proper mouthguard for nighttime, or night guards, as they are frequently known.
 Mouthguards could also be used to protect you from snoring and prevent sleep apnea.
-Whatever the necessity for a nightguard, you can discover the correct alternative by talking with our dentist.
+Whatever the necessity for a nightguard, or even a sportsguard, you can discover the correct alternative by talking with our dentist.

 What Are the Varieties of Mouthguards for Wearing at Night?